Double Dish of Italian Dressings

 1. Chop GARLIC and ONION very fine, mix with Olive Oil and Wine Vinegar.

-5. Refrigerate in a tightly sealed bottle you can shake vigorously to mix, but leave out to warm a little before use.
+4. Refrigerate in a tightly sealed bottle you can shake vigorously to mix.
+If long refrigerated, you may have to leave it out to warm a little before use.

 ----